ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

     ROCPROFILER_DIMENSION_INSTANCE,       ///< From unspecified hardware register
 ```

 ## Using the counter collection service

-The setup for dispatch and agent profiling is similar with only minor changes needed to adapt code from one to another.
+The setup for dispatch and device counting is similar with only minor changes needed to adapt code from one to another.
 Here are the steps required to configure the counter collection services:

 ### tool_init() setup